 There are two types of rights for non-custodial parents:

 - Visitation rights: non-custodial parents can meet minor children regularly but it implies 1 to 4 meetings per month.

 - Interim custody: For a specific period, a non-custodial parent can stay with children for overnight or long hours and has to hand over the children to the custodial parent after that specific time.

-It is a very crucial and emotional time of your life when you need your own child to be with you by enforcing the law.
-When you have a child and you are going through a mutual or contested divorce in Kolkata, you can consult with Advocate Shilpi Das & Ak Legal Advisors making a call on +91 98743 71127 or contact us online.
+It is a very crucial and emotional time of your life when you need your child to be with you by enforcing the law.
+When you have a child and you are going through a mutual or contested divorce in Kolkata, you can consult with the best child custody lawyer, Advocate Shilpi Das & Ak Legal Advisors or RD Lawyers & Associates making a call on +91 98743 71127 or contact us online.